 — Polyvore (@polyvore) April 5, 2018

-Would like you hear your thoughts on the news of this buy out.
+Would like to hear your thoughts on the news of this buy out.
 Have you been longtime users of the Polyvore platform?
 What are your feelings?
 We’d love to hear them.
 Leave your comments below.